flageval-baai/FlagEval/README.md

 ### Overview

-**FlagEval** is an evaluation toolkit for AI large foundation models.
-Our goal is to explore and integrate **scientific**, **fair** and **open** foundation model evaluation benchmarks, methods and tools.
-FlagEval will support **multi-dimensional** evaluation (such as accuracy, efficiency, robustness, etc.) of foundation models in/cross different modalities (such as NLP, audio, CV and multimodal) in the future.
-We hope that through the evaluation of the foundation models, we can deepen the understanding of the foundation models and promote related technological innovation and industrial application.
+**FlagEval** is an open-source evaluation toolkit as well as an open platform for evaluation of large models.

+FlagEval aims to cater to three principal evaluation subjects: foundational models, pre-training algorithms, and fine-tuning/compression algorithms.
+It encompasses four critical evaluation scenarios — Natural Language Processing (NLP), Computer Vision (CV), Audio, and Multimodal, alongside an abundant variety of downstream tasks.
+You can find more information on our official website [flageval.baai.ac.cn](https://flageval.baai.ac.cn/#/home).

+We're committed to developing scientific, impartial, and clear benchmarks, methodologies, and tools.
+Our goal is to enable researchers to thoroughly evaluate the effectiveness of foundational models and training algorithms.
+In addition, we are exploring the use of AI techniques to enhance subjective assessments, increasing both the objectivity and efficiency of our evaluation processes.

+FlagEval open-source toolkit now contains follwing sub-projects.

 ## 1. mCLIPEval